SAP/luigi/docs/advanced-scenarios.md

 1. Configure the Luigi navigation node:

 <!-- add-attribute:class:success -->
-> **NOTE**: To keep the example simple, we use [virtualTree](navigation-parameters-reference.md#virtualtree) to allow any nested navigation.
-This is not mandatory; you can always specify the node tree by yourself and still use automatic navigation with router events.
+> **NOTE**: To keep the example simple, we use [virtualTree](navigation-parameters-reference.md#virtualtree) to allow any nested navigation, but this is not mandatory.
+You can always specify the node tree yourself and still use automatic navigation with router events.

 ```javascript
     {